cswartzvi/hamilton/examples/LLM_Workflows/modular_llm_stack/README.md

 *DAG for OpenAI embeddings and Weaviate vector database*

-In addition, you'll see how Hamilton can help you create replaceable components.
+In addition, you'll see how Apache Hamilton can help you create replaceable components.
 This flexibility, makes it easier to assess service providers and refactor code to fit your needs.
 The above and below DAGs were generated simply by changing a string value and a module import.
 Try to spot the differences!

 ![](./pinecone_sentence_transformer_dag.png)